anettrolikova/planett/index.md

 I thrive in environments where brand, culture, and product meet real people.
 I’m most excited by projects built with care, clarity, and conviction.

-If that sounds like you or your team, I’d love to connect!
-My [DMs are open](https://x.com/AnettRolikova)

 # 🪐 About me
 I have been connecting people in the Ethereum ecosystem since 2019, bringing a unique perspective on how Web3 communities truly work.
 What started as volunteering at crypto conferences and organizing Ethereum events has evolved into over 6 years of shaping the Web3 landscape as a community architect and cultural strategist.